 Spiritual goals lead to the most meaningful outcomes–An existence fully committed to Jesus where we embrace His message and exhibit His fruit.

-Keeping a healthy end goal in mind helps us stay disciplined in setting and meeting spiritual goals to get closer to God.
+Keeping a healthy end goal in mind helps you stay disciplined in setting and meeting spiritual goals to get closer to God.

 Spiritual Goals Quotes

-Inspirational quotes are motivating but unless they are followed by prayer and action they can not help us fulfill our spiritual goals.
+Inspirational quotes are motivating but unless they are followed by prayer and action they will not help fulfill your spiritual goals.

 10 Spiritual Goals Quotes

 “I have not yet reached my goal, and I am not perfect.
 But Christ has taken hold of me.
 So, I keep on running and struggling to take hold of the prize.”